-If too much time passes before adding a subsequent layer (more than 48 hours) then the layers may delaminate.
-If more than 48 hours has passed then wash with soapy water, sand and wash again before applying the next layer.
+If too much time passes before adding a subsequent layer (more than 24 hours) then the layers may delaminate.
+If more than 24 hours has passed then wash with soapy water, sand and wash again before applying the next layer.
+Waing only 6 hours is best.